-Who is this Photoshop guide for?
+Who is this Adobe Photoshop CC tutorial and guide for?

 Well, it was created as a guide for Photoshop beginners.
 Although, some of the topics will benefit other levels of Photoshop users too.